abhilashhn1993/collaborative-filtering-using-ALS-for-movie-recommendation/README.md

 # movie-recommendation-engine
-A Context based Recommendation system for Big Data systems to recommend movies and TV shows for users.
+A Context based Recommendation system for Big Data setting to recommend movies and TV shows for users.

 # Movie recommendations for users